yik3z/Watchy-CAD/README.md

 3. **Slim V3**: **Designed for a Watchy with the watch strap loops cut off from the PCB.** Similar to Slim V2, designed for 24mm NATO straps.

 ![SlimV4](Pictures/SlimV3/20210916_164747.jpg?raw=true)

+I tried my hand at some discreet buttons on this, but they didn't work that well. **So, there aren't any buttons on this version.** I suggest you use the top case of `Slim V4` which has integrated buttons.

 4. **Slim V4**: Similar to V3 , but tabs are changed to fit the spring pin -style straps of the Watchy starter kit (24mm).
 This lowers the height of Watchy significantly.

 ![SlimV4](Pictures/SlimV4/20210927_175651.jpg?raw=true)

+In v4, I made the display window a little larger, for use with the [border colour changing 'hack' on the Watchy Discord](https://discord.com/channels/804832182006579270/808787590060048465/887013190616117288) so that the screen looks a bit bigger/bezel looks a bit smaller.
+If you don't want to implement the colour changing border, make the display window a little smaller (26.8mm instead of 28.4mm) otherwise there will be a white border around your display.

 ## Some Warnings/Notes
 **Slim V3 and Slim V4 don't have any fastening mechanisms in place; they are currently held together by friction, and a bit of double-sided tape.** I find that it works well (it's pretty difficult to take the PCB out of the case, but use at your own risk).
 I find that the double sided tape loses it's adhesion after sticking and removing it a few times, so it's a good idea to put a fresh piece of tape every few times you take it apart.